 The eyes develop very early as babies grow in the womb.
 During the early stages of development, the eyes have cells called retinoblasts that divide into new cells and fill the retina.
 At a certain point, these cells stop dividing and develop into mature retinal cells.

 Rarely, something goes wrong with this process.
 Instead of maturing into special cells that detect light, some retinoblasts continue to divide and grow out of control, forming a cancer known as retinoblastoma.

-The chain of events that leads to retinoblastoma is complex, but it almost always starts with a change (mutation) in a gene called the retinoblastoma (RB1 or Rb) gene.
+The chain of events inside cells that leads to retinoblastoma is complex, but it almost always starts with a change (mutation) in a gene called the retinoblastoma (RB1) gene.
 The normal RB1 gene helps keep cells from growing out of control, but the change in the gene stops it from working like it should.
 Depending on when and where the change in the RB1 gene occurs, 2 different types of retinoblastoma can result.

 Congenital (hereditary) retinoblastoma

-In about 1 out of 3 retinoblastomas, the abnormality in the RB1 gene is congenital (present at birth) and is in all the cells of the body, including all of the cells of both retinas.
+In about 1 out of 3 children with retinoblastoma, the abnormality in the RB1 gene is congenital (present at birth) and is in all the cells of the body, including all of the cells of both retinas.
 This is known as a germline mutation.

 In most of these children, there is no family history of this cancer.
 Only about 25% of the children born with this gene change inherit it from a parent.
 In about 75% of children the gene change first occurs during early development in the womb.
 The reasons for this are not clear.